-It was 95F (35C) and sweat was dripping into my eyes, so I tied a bandana around my head and put my cowboy hat back on.
+It was 95F (35C) and sweat was dripping into my eyes a few years back, so I tied a bandana around my head and put my cowboy hat back on.
 My wife and I were sitting in the sun listening to Yonder Mountain String Band’s Sunday morning gospel set at RockyGrass, the annual bluegrass festival only a few miles from our house in Boulder, Colorado.
 Yonder usually plays amphitheaters seating 10,000 or more.
 We were lucky that they were playing to an audience of only about a thousand at Planet Bluegrass on the banks of the South St. Vrain river, a popular spot for soaking to escape the heat!

 Riding in that sun I would have also been hot, primarily because exercise produces heat.
 The human engine is only about 30 percent efficient; meaning that for the 500 calories I’d burn in an hour of riding, only about 150 calories would provide forward motion and the other 350 calories would produce heat!
 But when riding I would have moving air to help cool me a bit — just sitting in the sun listening to music definitely felt hotter!